-I’m Dr Zuleyka Zevallos, an applied sociologist of Latin-Australian background.
+I’m Dr Zuleyka Zevallos.
+I’m Peruvian-Australian, and also identify as Latin-Australian.
 I hold a PhD in Sociology.
 I work as a senior policy researcher.
-I am also an Adjunct Research Fellow with Swinburne University.

 I support the careers of sociology graduates via my not-for-profit Sociology at Work, which I founded in 2009.
 I also co-manage several other not-for-profit groups serving public education, science literacy and environmental awareness.